sentclose/sentc-docs/docs/src/guide/user.md

 ::::

-## The user data
+## The User Data

-The data contains all information about the user account and the device, sentc needs.
+The data contains all information about the user account and the device that sentc needs.

 For the device:
-- asymmetric key pairs only for the device
+- Asymmetric key pairs only for the device.
-- device id
+- Device ID.

 For user account:
-- asymmetric key pairs for the account (which is also used to join a group)
+- Asymmetric key pairs for the account (which are also used to join a group).
-- the actual jwt for this session
+- The actual JWT for this session.
-- the refresh token for this session
+- The refresh token for this session.
-- user id
+- User ID

-To get the data just access the data in the user class.
+To get the data, just access the data in the user class.

 :::: tabs type:card